tobiasmcnulty/kube-demo/README.rst

     $ kubectl apply -f bakerydemo.yaml

-You may notice that ``deployment.extensions/bakerydemo`` was ``unchanged`` and hence didn't restart when we applied this change.
+You may notice that ``deployment.extensions/bakerydemo`` was ``unchanged`` and hence didn't restart when we applied this update.
 That's because nothing in the ``Deployment`` changed, only in the ``Secret``.
 But the next time our ``Deployment`` creates a new pod, it will use the updated environment variables in our ``Secret`` (without ``DJANGO_LOAD_INITIAL_DATA``).

-Now that we have uwsgi running, how do we get to it?

 Lab 4: Accessing our app from the outside world
 -----------------------------------------------